tactik8/kraken_backend_api_v3/README.md

   - Data points can come from different sources (a person record with data from a CRM and an ERP)
 - Object versioning at the field level
   - Fields for a given object can draw value from different data points depending on best fit.

+## Information architecture

+### Metadata
+For each fields (keys) of a record, the following metadata is also kept:
+- value (string, int, float, dict, list, etc): the actual value of the field
+- credibility (int): Number from 0 to 100 representing the credibility / probability of the data being good
+- datasource: the system theat generated the data (email, salesforce.com, etc.)
+- datasource_date_created: The date the record was created in the original datasource
+- datasource_date_modified: The date the record was last modified in the source system
+- kraken_date_created: The date the record was originally created in kraken
+- kraken_date_modified: The date the record was last modified in kraken

+### Metadata priority
+When a field (key) is available from different datapoints, the priority shold be given in the following order:
+1. credibility
+2. datasource_date_created
+3. datasource_date_modified
+4. kraken_date_created
+5. kraken_date_modified

+### Object schema
+- Objects are stored using schema.org jsonld schema.
+- Fields (keys) should be named using the schema.org schema using the following naming convention: schema:givenname
+- Fields (keys) name should be all lowercase

+## API endpoints

+### /<object>
+#### Get
+  Parameters:
+  - skip: The number of record to skip (for paging)
+  - limit: the number of records to retrieve
+  - object: the type of record to retrieve (schema:person, schema:product, etc.)
+  - term: the terms to search for

+  Retrieves the list of records and outpus them in a json list.

+#### Post
+  Parameters:
+  - payload: record or list of record to store
+  - object: the type of record to store

+  Post a record or list of record to the database

+#### Delete